StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/restrict-visibility-case.md

-# How to Restrict Case Visibility
+# How to Restrict Case Visibility <!-- md:version 5.5 -->

 This topic provides step-by-step instructions for restricting the visibility of a [case](../cases/about-cases.md#case-visibility) in TheHive.